Vir's blog — go fast with readable code!

 2. The code required the divisor to be of type int8_t. (x + y) / 2 (where 2 is of type int) would have implied a conversion from int8_t to int and thus a silent change from one to four registers. std::simd::basic_vec requires that both operands have a common type, and since the conversion from int to int8_t is not value-preserving and vec<int8_t> is not convertible to int, there is no viable operator/.

 3. The compiler decided to turn the division by 2 into a bizarre sequence of instructions.
-That’s because x86 doesn’t have 8-bit integer vector shifts.
+That’s because x86 lacks native 8-bit integer vector shifts.
+Instead, the compiler emulates the shift using GF(2⁸) polynomial multiplication.

 Binary Compatibility Safeguards